Scalable Construction of Spiking Neural Networks using up to thousands of GPUs

 We run simulations on the Leonardo Booster supercomputer~\cite{Turisini2024}, which is equipped with four NVIDIA A100 GPUs per cluster node, using one MPI process per GPU device, and employing collective MPI communication. \textit{Collective protocols} allow the distribution of a communication payload across multiple processes.
 When network load across nodes is balanced and communication payloads are homogeneous, collective protocols provide latency, bandwidth, and overall communication speed benefits over point-to-point methods.
 Results presented here correspond to $\texttt{scale}=20$ (i.e., $2.25 \times 10^5$ neurons and $2.53 \times 10^9$ synapses per GPU), which is the scale that would virtually enable the execution of such a model on the full Leonardo Booster.
 Table \ref{tab:model-size} shows the model size in terms of number of neurons and synapses as a function of the number of nodes and GPUs used in a simulation.
 Indeed, other choices are possible: Appendix~\ref{app:different_scales} reports node creation and connection time, as well as simulation preparation times, for the network model simulated at scales $10$ and $30$.

-We perform simulations using from $32$ to $256$ nodes.
+We perform simulations using from $32$ to $256$ nodes, i.e., up to $1,024$ GPUs.
 As CINECA regulations limit larger runs, we provide estimates for configurations requiring more nodes.
-Since each MPI process carries out network construction and simulation preparation independently, it is possible to assess performance using a single MPI process.
-For this, the process constructs its regular share of a large neuronal network in the absence of the remainder of the network.
+Since each MPI process carries out network construction and simulation preparation independently without the need for communication, it is possible to assess performance using a single compute node, with four MPI processes.
+For this, each process constructs its regular share of a large neuronal network in the absence of the remainder of the network.
 While no state propagation occurs, this approach estimates GPU memory usage and construction time for large configurations at lower costs.
 We refer to such results as \textit{estimated} as opposed to \textit{simulated} outcomes.